kinguinltdhk/Kinguin-eCommerce-API/features/Dispatch.md

      https://gateway.kinguin.net/esa/api/v2/order/PHS84FJAG5U/dispatch
 ```

 Due to the asynchronous nature of order processing, the API may return an error marked as `retryable`.
 It means, that the order is not completed yet.
 As long as the API returns an `retryable` error, the request should be retried at appropriate intervals.
 The exception to the rule are **PRE-ORDER** products, where the request should be retried only after **release date**.

-### Postback notifications to the rescue
+### Webhooks to the rescue

-The other way to complete order is register [postback notification](Postback.md).
+The other way to complete order is register [webhooks](Webhooks.md).
-When order has been dispatched the service will trigger an event to your registered endpoint.
+The webhook will be sent after order has been dispatched.
-It means, that the order has been completed and all purchased keys are ready to download.
+It means, that order status is `completed` and all purchased keys are ready to download.
-Your application does not need to send requests at appropriate intervals, which means the integration is simpler and efficient.
+Your application does not need to send requests for dispatch, so the integration is simpler and efficient.

-### Example postback notification
+### Example webhook

 ```json
 {